Assyrian-Remote-OpenSource-Society/Assyrian-Phrases/README.md

 ## Schema

-English: phrase or word in English
+English: phrase or word in English <BR>
-Literal: English literal of the common Eastern phrase
+Literal: English literal of the common Eastern phrase <BR>
-Eastern: phonetic of the Eastern phrase
+Eastern: phonetic of the Eastern phrase <BR>
-Assyriac: spelling of the Eastern phrase in Assyriac
+Assyriac: spelling of the Eastern phrase in Assyriac <BR>
-Literal: English literal of the common Western phrase
+Literal: English literal of the common Western phrase <BR>
-Western: phonetic of the Western phrase
+Western: phonetic of the Western phrase <BR>
-Assyriac: spelling of the Western phrase in Assyriac
+Assyriac: spelling of the Western phrase in Assyriac <BR>

 **Example**

-English: goodbye
+English: goodbye <BR>
-Literal: stay in peace
+Literal: stay in peace <BR>
-Eastern: poosh b'shena
+Eastern: poosh b'shena <BR>
-Assyriac: ܦܘܼܫ ܒܫܲܝܢܵܐ
+Assyriac: ܦܘܼܫ ܒܫܲܝܢܵܐ <BR>
-Literal: remain in good health
+Literal: remain in good health <BR>
-Western: fish b'shlomo
+Western: fish b'shlomo <BR>
-Assyriac: ܦܽܘܫ ܒܫܠܳܡܳܐ
+Assyriac: ܦܽܘܫ ܒܫܠܳܡܳܐ <BR>